Vnposhti/MCP_Tutorials/1_host_client_server_tools_transport/README.md

 ## 📘 What is MCP?

-**MCP (Multi-Chain Protocol)** is a specification for building interoperable toolchains that agents can communicate with across local or remote environments.
+**MCP (Model Context Protocol)** is a specification for building interoperable toolchains that agents can communicate with across local or remote environments.
 It was introduced by LangChain to help agents access tools that may be hosted:
 - In other processes
 - On different machines
 - Across different protocols